Fossils in Slemmestad

 Over several centuries, Losby Gods has been the center for exciting excursions, activities and good food and drink for visiting guests.
 Feel free to take the opportunity to eat something good here before or after the trip.
 In the Losby Pavilion, they can tempt you with homemade buns, freshly baked waffles, coffee, soft drinks, ice cream and chocolate.
 If you want more food, grilled hamburgers and sausages are served after 12.00.

-Sem lake and Sem saw
+Hike to Sem lake and Sem saw mill

 «Semsvannet tour.
 The locals' favorite and a fantastic hiking area all year round »